-Transport for NSW - 28 April 2023
+Transport for NSW - 28 April 2023 and 30 May 2024

-TFNSW object to progression of the planning proposal on the basis that future development of the site will add additional movements to the intersection of the Pacific Highway, Cams Wharf Road and Flowers Drive.
+Transport for NSW (TfNSW) identified future development of the site will add additional movements to the intersection of the Pacific Highway, Cams Wharf Road and Flowers Drive.
 TfNSW identified existing safety concerns at the intersection, namely risks associated with high speed / high severity crashes.